Skip to main content

 ARA 403 Fourth Year Arabic II (4 Credits)

-The second semester of fourth year Arabic covers a number of topics that will focus on the linguistic, geographical, historical, social, cultural, and artistic aspects of the Arab world.
-A special emphasis will be on varieties of the Arabic language, Arabic literature, discourse, film, women in the Middle East, and cuisine and music.
-The course provides students with an opportunity to engage with the diversity of the Arabic cultural traditions in the past and present times through interacting with the Arabic cultural products, perspectives, practices, and processes of interaction.
-The course materials are entirely in Arabic and will be explored through discussions, readings, and videos.
+The second semester of fourth year Arabic covers a number of topics that focus on the linguistic, geographical, historical, social, cultural and artistic aspects of the Arab world.
+A special emphasis is on varieties of the Arabic language, Arabic literature, discourse, film, women in the Middle East, and cuisine and music.
+The course provides students with an opportunity to engage with the diversity of the Arabic cultural traditions in the past and present times through interacting with the Arabic cultural products, perspectives, practices and processes of interaction.
+The course materials are entirely in Arabic and are explored through discussions, readings and videos.
 Prerequisite: ARA 402. {F}

 Spring, Annually